EV-OD/testpoint/firebase-structure.md

 - Validation for unique options and single correct answer
 - Real-time question management
 - Question preview with answer highlighting
+- Safe correctAnswerIndex handling with bounds checking
+- Comprehensive question validation and error messaging

+### Security Rules: ✅ IMPLEMENTED
+- Admins: Full access to all questions
+- Teachers: Full access to questions in tests they created
+- Students: Read access to questions in tests assigned to their groups

 ---